 After the date specified in the AUM Calendar as the last day for final registration, a late registration fee will be charged.
 After classes have met for the second time, no student may register except by permission of the Dean of the school in which the desired course(s) is offered.
-The course load of a student who registers late may be reduced at the discretion of the foculty advisor.
-Creducts Coordinate and Dean Marketine at the discretion of the foculty advisor.

-student will be permitted to register after the day identified as the "Last Day for Refunds" in the applicable guarter.
+The course load of a student who registers late may be reduced at the discretion of the faculty advisor, Graduate Coordinator, or Dean.
+No student will be permitted to register after the day identified as the "Last Day for Refunds" in the applicable quarter.